GIScience/openrouteservice/docs/frequently-asked-questions.md

 If you run into the daily limit, you will receive a `403 - Forbidden` HTTP error.
 If you run into the minutely limit, you will receive a `429 - Too many requests` HTTP error.

-The remaining quota is shown in your developer dashboard on the openrouteservice website.
+All remaining quotas are shown in your [developer dashboard](https://openrouteservice.org/dev/#/home).
 The remaining daily quota can also be checked programmatically, compare the `x-ratelimit-remaining` and the `x-ratelimit-reset` header.